 My dissertation research was funded by an NSF-IGERT Fellowship and an EPA-STAR Fellowship and explored how individuals choose to pursue alternative dwelling technologies from residential solar panels to life in intentional community and how that choice reflects broader attitudes, opinions, and lifestyles.
 I continue to research and write about energy practices, consumption behaviors, energy conservation, and alternative technology adoption in a wide variety of contexts, from solar electric technology and policy and off-grid living and intentional communities to Rainbow Gatherings and 3-D printers for distributive manufacturing.

 On this website, you can find out more about my research and teaching.
-I also write for the MTU sustainability blog, which you can follow here: http://blogs.mtu.edu/sustainability/
+You can also find me on ResearchGate, Academia, and LinkedIn.You can view my public CV here.
+I also occasionally write for the MTU sustainability blog, which you can follow here: http://blogs.mtu.edu/sustainability/.